regilynFeliciano/pi-dev-day/docs/micronaut-exercise.md

 __When all is said and done, run your application and ensure that your username gets displayed in the console every 10 seconds.
 You should also be able to hit your controller with postman and see the same result.__

-### Relevant Micronaut docs
+### Micronaut docs

-The components we covered only scratches the surface.
 Some other more common features that you will likely use with this framework include:

 * [Bean Factories](https://docs.micronaut.io/latest/guide/index.html#factories)
 * [Conditional Beans](https://docs.micronaut.io/latest/guide/index.html#conditionalBeans)